Norway–Russia border: Open border

-The border was reviewed in 1846; a cairn was constructed at Krokfjellet, and the land border from the sea to Golmmešoaivi was cleared.
+The border was reviewed in 1846; a cairn was constructed at Muotkavaara, and the land border from the sea to Golmmešoaivi was cleared.
 The marker at the mouth of the Jakobselva was gone and had to be rebuilt, while several others had to be repaired.
 It was agreed that there would be a review every twenty-five years, which was formalized through a declaration the following year.
 Some markers were repaired in 1857, and new reviews were carried out in 1871 and 1896.
 In the latter year the width of the cleared area increased to 8 m.
 Maps were created for the entire border line in 1:42,000 scale, and in 1:8400 scale for the area immediately surrounding each marker.
 A partial review was carried out between Neiden and the Tana River in 1912.
 Up until the 1940s the border had been open, without border controls; farmers at Grense Jakobselv, for instance, did not need to worry about whether or not their cattle were on the correct side of the border.

 During the late 19th century customs checkpoints were established at Elvenes and Grense Jakobselv.
 Norwegian authorities gave permission for customs-free transit of wares along Pasvikelva.
 There was a limited amount of trans-border trade, and import for personal use under certain volumes was customs-free.
 This was accelerated by significantly lower prices in Russia compared to Norway.
 From 1902 to 1917 the border crossing was used to smuggle revolutionary Russian literature into Russia.
 The material was printed at Finnmarken's printing press in Vadsø and smuggled over the border by boat.
-During World War I six soldiers were stationed at Nyborgmoen in Nesseby as "neutrality guards".
+During World War I six soldiers were stationed at Nyborgmoen in Nesseby Municipality as "neutrality guards".
 This was gradually increased so that by 1918 there were 93 soldiers stationed in Sør-Varanger to guard the border.

 Finland declared its independence from Russia following the October Revolution, which was followed up with the 1920 Treaty of Tartu, which ceded Petsamo to Finland, thus giving Finland access to the Barents Sea.
 This resulted in Norway and the Soviet Union no longer having a common border.
 The planned 1921 review was not carried out.
 A treaty regarding the border was signed between Finland and Norway on 28 April 1924, replacing the 1826 treaty, but not changing the border line.
 A review was carried out in 1925.
 The border line at the mouth of the Jakobselva was revised on 12 September 1931, and new markers were placed in June 1939.
 When Finland owned the Petsamo area there was a car ferry over the river between Svanvik–Salmijärvi which was the main border crossing.